silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 ## Empty repository - copying installer

-This section is for those who have followed the "Gitlab setup" howto, or created empty repository on their own.
-We assume you have cloned it already to your local machine with `git clone`.

 The preferred way to set up your repository from scratch is to use the [cwp-installer](https://gitlab.cwp.govt.nz/cwp/cwp-installer/) module.
 This is in fact how we set the repository up for you if that's what has been requested in the Service Desk.